chaos-polymtl/lethe/doc/source/examples/rpt/tuning-parameters-with-nomad/tuning-parameters-with-nomad.rst

 .. tip::
     Changing the initial values of the optimization problem to ones that are closer to the solution seen above can reduce the computation time.

-We may now verify if these values correspond to the studied system.
+We may now verify if these values correspond to the physical system.
 To do so, as it was done in the `previous example (Photon Count Calculation in a Cylindrical Vessel) <../photon-count-calculation-in-a-cylindrical-vessel/photon-count-calculation-in-a-cylindrical-vessel.html>`_, we calculate the counts for the set of particle positions that the corresponding experimental counts are known.
 Assuming that the ``rpt_3d`` executable is within your path, the simulation can be launched by typing:

 .. code-block:: text